S=T for Shimura Varieties and Moduli Spaces of p-adic Shtukas: Algebraic stacks and v-stacks

-We would like to compare the cohomological correspondences in \cite{2017arXiv170705700X} between Witt vector Shtukas with the ones between v-stacks.
-More precisely, only the truncated Witt vector Shtukas are considered in \cite{2017arXiv170705700X} since the untruncated ones are not algebraic stacks and the cohomological formalism does not directly apply to them.
+We would like to compare the cohomological correspondences in \cite{2017arXiv170705700X} between moduli spaces of Witt vector shtukas with the ones between v-stacks.
+More precisely, only the truncated moduli spaces of Witt vector shtukas are considered in \cite{2017arXiv170705700X} since the untruncated ones are not algebraic stacks and the cohomological formalism does not directly apply to them.
 However, the problem disappears by passing to v-stacks as the formalism developed in \cite{2017arXiv170907343S} is very general and does apply to stacks with infinite dimensional automorphisms.

-We recall the definition of truncated Hecke stacks and Shtukas in \cite{2017arXiv170705700X}.
-We omit the superscript $W$ for Witt vector Shtukas, as we will only use the truncated version for Witt vector ones.
-More importantly, we use the superscript $W$ for the untruncated Witt vector Shtukas or Hecke stacks viewed as v-stacks, whereas the truncated ones below are only defined as perfect stacks.
+We recall the definition of truncated Witt vector Hecke stacks and moduli spaces of Witt vector shtukas in \cite{2017arXiv170705700X}.
+We omit the superscript $W$ for moduli spaces of Witt vector shtukas, as we will only use the truncated version for Witt vector ones.
+More importantly, we use the superscript $W$ for the untruncated moduli spaces of Witt vector shtukas or Hecke stacks viewed as v-stacks, whereas the truncated ones below are only defined as perfect stacks.